 Financial market regulator Bafin said on Thursday it has filed charges with Stuttgart prosecutors, adding a legal twist to what has been high corporate drama between the two carmakers.

 Porsche confirmed media reports that Wiedeking, Germany's best-paid executive, and Haerter were among targets of the investigation.
 Neither was immediately available for comment.

-Porsche, VW's majority shareholder, tried in vain to take over Europe's biggest carmaker only to abandon the campaign as its debt mounted, forcing it into a reverse takeover by its much larger peer.
+Porsche, VW's majority shareholder, tried in vain to take over Europe's biggest carmaker only to abandon the campaign this year as its debt mounted, forcing it into a reverse takeover by its much larger peer.